Robbie Mulhern

-He has previously played for the Leeds Rhinos in the Super League, and on loan from Leeds at the Hunslet Hawks in the Kingstone Press Championship.
-Mulhern also played for the Warrington Wolves and Hull Kingston Rovers in the Super League and the Championship, and on loan from Hull KR at the Newcastle Thunder in League 1.
+He has previously played for the Leeds Rhinos in the Super League, and on loan from Leeds at the Hunslet Hawks in the Championship.
+Mulhern also played for the Warrington Wolves and Hull Kingston Rovers in the Super League and the Championship, and on loan from Hull KR at Newcastle Thunder in League 1.

 Background

 Mulhern was born in Leeds, West Yorkshire, England.

 Early career

 As a junior he played for the Castleford Panthers, Normanton Knights and he spent time in the Wakefield Trinity Wildcats' Academy System.

 Senior career

 Leeds Rhinos

 Mulhern made only five appearances for the Leeds Rhinos during 2014 and 2015.

 Hunslet Hawks

 Mulhern was loaned to the Hunslet Hawks in the 2015 rugby league season.
 He made twenty appearances and scored two tries.

 Hull Kingston Rovers

 Mulhern joined Hull Kingston Rovers ahead of the 2016 Super League season.
 Mulhern suffered relegation from the Super League with Hull Kingston Rovers in the 2016 season, due to losing the Million Pound Game by the Salford Red Devils.

 12-months later however, Mulhern was part of the Hull Kingston Rovers' side that won promotion back to the Super League, at the first time of asking following relegation the season prior.
 It was revealed on 1 May 2018, that Mulhern had signed a new long-term contract, to remain at Hull Kingston Rovers until at least the end of the 2021 rugby league season.